MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-sdn-multisite.md

 ### Re-establish peering after SDN Multisite removal

-With redeploying after removal, your secondary site will have to be a fresh SDN environment.
+If you intend to re-establish your multisite connection after its removal, your secondary site will need to be set up as a new SDN environment.
 This means there can't be any pre-existing virtual networks or network security groups.
-However, if you’re attempting to redeploy after removing SDN Multisite, your secondary location will have a local cache of the once global resources from SDN Multisite.
+However, your secondary location will have a local cache of the once global resources from SDN Multisite.
 Even though SDN Multisite has been removed, your secondary location will still have a copy of those resources.
 Without SDN Multisite, those resources are now out of sync.

 For redeployment after SDN Multisite removal, ensure the following are removed: